Best Practices

 Kilometro Verde

-Chiesi Group, Davines Group & Mutti
+Chiesi Group & Davines Group

 The project’s aim is to plant perennial forests throughout the Parma area and its province.
 Urban and sub-urban forests offer several ecosystem services to the neighboring communities, in terms of climate adaptation, landscape restoration and improvement of air quality.
 The project also includes an educational program for school children about the importance of urban forests for nature and people’s well-being.
 Learn more

-Chiesi
+Chiesi Gardens

 Sottocasa